 The EuroAsia Interconnector is entering the construction phase.
-The construction of the cable and its related facilities will take place in three phases (Cyprus-Israel, Crete-Attica, Cyprus-Crete) and is influenced by weather conditions and in some cases, seasonal restrictions.
-The actual construction activity along the interconnector route is expected to last between 12 and 24 months.
+The construction of the cable and its related facilities will take place in two phases (Cyprus-Israel and Cyprus-Greece) and is influenced by weather conditions and in some cases, seasonal restrictions.
+The actual construction activity along the interconnector route is expected to last between 24 and 48 months.

 All land used will be reinstated to at least its original condition and sub-sea routes are determined to avoid significant natural formations and geological obstacles.
 Also, provision has been made in the design to co-operate with any other sub-sea operators (pipelines, cables, fibre-optics) wherever possible and for mutual benefit.